Frequently Asked Questions

 The health and safety of our students is a top priority.
 We have a full-time nurse on-site throughout the program, and our chef takes great care to accommodate food allergies and dietary needs.
 Every student’s well-being is closely supported to ensure a safe and positive experience.

-Students are supported by Babson faculty and professional staff throughout the program, with a student-to-staff ratio of approximately 10:1 at all times.
+Students are supported by Babson faculty and professional staff throughout the program.
 The program is structured to provide clear guidance, supervision, and support—especially for first-time college learners.

-• Three hours of academic programming each day
+- Three hours of in-classroom academic programming each day, taught by Babson faculty and expert practitioners

-• Three meals daily, plus water and snacks throughout the day
+- Three meals daily, plus water and snacks

-• On-campus housing in Babson residence halls (rooms will be shared doubles)
+- On-campus housing in Babson residence halls (most rooms are doubles)

-• Evening and nighttime community-building activities, including movie nights, campus events, a Red Sox game, and a DJ party
+- Evening and nighttime community-building activities, including movie nights, campus events, and more.

-• Three hours of academic programming each day
+- Three hours of in-classroom academic programming each day, taught by Babson faculty and expert practitioners

-• Daytime access to campus amenities, such as the fitness center, maker spaces, yoga classes, and other scheduled activities
+- Day time access to campus amenities, such as the fitness facility, library, and arts

 The online program is synchronous, meaning students will participate in a live classroom experience during course time.